ChandraMathan/Reinforcement-Learning---Collobaration-and-Competition/Report.md

 # Plot of Rewards
 ![Result](Results.png)

+Number of episodes required was roughly 1000+.
+At the start of the training, Learning rate and noise parameters was high.
+However, large fluctuations were observed in the rewards.
+Used this initial weight to continue training with lower learning rates and noise parameter.

 # Ideas for Future Work
 Neural network architecture can be modified and also hyperparameters can be modified to improve training rate.